mattcabb/mib2std-toolbox/README.md

 Attempt to access VW, Seat, Skoda MIB2Std Infotainment filesystem to run some scripts and customize few things.

 ## Supported devices (soon to be)
-* VW Discover Media MIB2 Delphi
 * VW Discover Media MIB2 Technisat

 ## Unsuported devices
+* VW Discover Media MIB2 Delphi
 * all MIB1 infotainment units
+* all Skoda Infotainment units
+* all Seat Infotainemnt units
+* all Audi Infotainment units
 * VW Composition Media MIB2 (no navi, no Personal POI, no attack vector)
 * VW Discover Pro MIB2 (go to https://github.com/jilleb/mib2-toolbox for a great tool)